 The use of paraben-free and soap-free shampoos for sensitive skin is also recommended.

-Give your dog a coconut and castor oil massage at least once a week to keep his hair smooth and shiny.
+Give your dog a coconut and castor oil massage at least once weekly to keep his hair smooth and shiny.

 Feed your dog natural homemade food rich in vegetables, fish, and chicken breast (without skin).
 Avoid oily fish.

-Beta-carotene has a healing effect not only on human skin but also on dog skin, I advise you to give your dog carrots.
+Beta-carotene has a healing effect not only on human skin but also on dog skin.
 For example, you can prepare a mixture of rice, chicken meat, and carrots.

 A Blue Brindle French Bulldog does not leave you indifferent when you see one on the street.
 There is something to have a crush on.
-However, I draw your attention that such a dog is not a real French bulldog, it is a dog that looks like a French bulldog.
+However, I draw your attention that such a dog is not a real French bulldog; he is a dog that looks like a French bulldog.